mvachette/jquery-ui-tinytbl/readme.md

 with basic functions like append, prepend or remove one row to the table.

 __More informations and demos:__
-Please visit the projekt page [www.michaelkeck.de](http://michaelkeck.de/projects/jquery/tinytbl/).
+Please visit the project page [www.michaelkeck.de](http://michaelkeck.de/projects/jquery/tinytbl/).

 API description